Category Archives: History Timeline 1580-1945

 In 1670, Jean-Vincent moved to Pentagouet, Acadia (now Castine, Maine), on the Penobscot River.
 There he lived among the Indians, became fluent in the Penobscot language and adopted their mode of dress.
 His experience in the use of fire arms and education in military tactics gave them an advantage over their enemies.7

 He engaged in trade and became friends with the great Penobscot chief Madockawando.
-He also acted as his miltary advisor.
+He also acted as his military advisor.
 Finding favor with the chief, he chose, or was given, his daughter Pidianskie in marriage.8 Their relationship, and the marriage, helped solidify the alliance between the French and Penobscot in the region.7

 Chief Madockawando